Underrated State Parks That Are in Your Backyard

 Overall score: 30.2

-Though Wilderness State Park does not count as having a very creative name, it makes up for it by centering around the vast and majestic Lake Michigan.
+Though Wilderness State Park does not have a very creative name, it makes up for it by centering around the vast and majestic Lake Michigan.
 Of course, water dominates most of the activities in the park, including going to the beach, fishing, swimming and canoeing.

 5. Fontainebleau State Park, Louisiana